-Keen to learn more about the Raise3D N2 3D printer?
-Review the facts here, with a full breakdown of features and technical specifications.
+Keen to learn more about the?
+Review the facts of this 3D printer here, with a full breakdown of features and technical specifications.

 They currently offer multiple 3D printer options to suit any project, boasting some of the largest build volumes available along with a fully enclosed design.

-The core design of the range is a fully enclosed build platform combined with a heated print bed, making it a great printer for ABS or Nylon material (both of which can warp if cooled too quickly).
+The core design of the range is a fully enclosed build platform combined with a heated print bed, making it a great printer for ABS or Nylon material.

-The material options with Raise3D printers includes industry standards like PLA and ABS but also specialty filaments such as PETG and HIPS.
+The material options with Raise3D printers include industry standards like PLA and ABS but also specialty filaments such as PETG and HIPS.

 Each Raise3D printer also features an onboard battery backup so in the event of a power failure the printer will pause the current project and store its progress before shutting down.

-The Raise3D N2 Plus has a huge build volume of 12″ x 12″ x 12″.
-Additionally, the entire printer is fully enclosed with a sturdy aluminum metal frame and ABS, acrylic, and poly-carbonate casing.
+The Raise3D N2 has a huge build volume of 12″ x 12″ x 12″.
+Additionally, the entire printer is fully enclosed with a sturdy aluminum metal frame and ABS, acrylic, and polycarbonate casing.

-Printing with a Raise3D N2 3D printer is especially user-friendly due to a 7 inch full color touchscreen which allows for complete device control as well as print monitoring and fine tuning during a print.
-The functionality of this screen can also be accessed via wifi over a LAN setup, meaning you can control your Raise3D printer from anywhere in your home or office.
+Printing with a Raise3D N2 3D printer is especially user-friendly due to a 7-inch full-color touchscreen which allows for complete device control as well as print monitoring and fine-tuning during a print.
+The functionality of this screen can also be accessed via Wif over a LAN setup, meaning you can control your Raise3D printer from anywhere in your home or office.

 The touchscreen is also integrated with the N2’s print resuming feature, allowing you to immediately resume a print that was interrupted due to a power outage or accidental shut-off.